Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: FASTEST SPEED

-WHY WE LIKE IT: Brother has created a printer that handles high print volumes at a speedy 33 page per minute output, making it the best printer for printing quickly.
+WHY WE LIKE IT: Brother has created a printer that handles high print volumes at a speedy 33-page-per-minute output, making it the best printer for printing quickly.
 Feeding from four ink cartridges, it achieves a nice balance of quality and quickness.

-If volume and production speed are a priority then the Brother All in One Laser Color Printer is a fantastic solution.
-It has all the features you want in an office printer with the added benefit of being able to produce good quality color prints.
+If volume and production speed are a priority, then the Brother All-in-One Laser Color Printer is a fantastic solution.
+It has all the features you want in an office printer, with the added benefit of being able to produce good-quality color prints.
 You can yield up to 1,800 color prints before replacing the cartridges.

 The printer’s built-in display is more useful than most, as you can use it to print directly from major cloud services like Google Drive, OneDrive, and DropBox.
 Printing from your mobile device is fast and easy, as well as copying.
-Because it’s a laser printer, it won’t yield the most vibrant color prints at max 2400 x 600 dpi resolution, but the quality for high-volume jobs is excellent.
+Because it’s a laser printer, it won’t yield the most vibrant color prints at a max of 2400 x 600 dpi resolution, but the quality for high-volume jobs is excellent.
 The printing speed is too, at up to 33 pages per minute.

 The media type is also a strong consideration for artistic printing.
 Machines must be able to handle printing on a variety of media, such as photo paper, matte paper, card stock, semi-gloss paper, and other variable media types used for artistic purposes.
-We looked for printers that had adaptable feeding trays that could accommodate different, and sometimes unusual, page sizes.
+We looked for printers with adaptable feeding trays that could accommodate different, sometimes unusual, page sizes.
 We also prioritized a printer that could handle a thicker paperweight.

 Additionally, printers needed to have the option for borderless printing, as this is an important factor when producing all types of prints, from fine art to graphic design.
 Printers that could not do so were not considered.